1 min read

 Whitcomb Selinsky, PC is a firm that focuses on appellate-level advocacy, and we have built a reputation for winning hard-fought appeals.
 Unlike the drama and flair of courtroom trials, which we also enjoy and perform well, appellate work is detail-oriented and arduous.
 We pride ourselves on persuasive legal writing that is succinct and on point.

 We maintain top-notch research capabilities while promoting efficiency to save you time and money.
-Understanding the odds of winning an appeal from a trial verdict or dispositive motion are long in the best situations, our appellate team evaluates cases on their merits in advance.
+Understanding the odds of winning an appeal from a trial verdict or dispositive motion is long in the best situations; our appellate team evaluates cases on their merits in advance.
 This approach can help our client firms or individual appellants save time and money.
-If your case does warrant appeal, then skilled legal writing will make the difference between winning and losing.
+If your case does warrant appeal, then skilled brief writing will make the difference between winning and losing.

-Our lawyers have written thousands of trial- and appellate-level briefs successfully.
-We can either take over your case at the level of appeal or directly perform the valuable task of scheduling and briefing your appeal.
+Our appellate practice group has written thousands of trial- and appellate-level briefs successfully.
+We can either take over your case at the appeal level or directly perform the valuable task of scheduling and briefing your appeal.
 Our lawyers are knowledgeable in administrative, government procurement, constitutional, child advocacy, employment, criminal, trademark, trade secrets, and fiduciary law.
 However, because appellate-level advocacy frequently turns on nuanced issues of law rather than being fact-specific or tied to a few particular areas, our appellate practice is willing to discuss any appellate issue.
 Our attorneys are admitted in several state and federal venues and can quickly gain admission into almost any federal jurisdiction.

 Joe is a senior trial lawyer and directs the firm’s appellate law and commercial litigation cases.
 In addition, he provides guidance and consultation on succession planning.
 Other practice areas Joe directs include Government Contracting and International Business Transactions.